MyLife-Services/mylife-documentation/technical/dev-sessions/20240823-open-dev-session.md

 ## Dev Session Format

 - Brief introduction to the MyLife Platform [powerpoint] & [MyLife-Website](https://humanremembranceproject.org)
+  - Introduce Self
+  - Introduce MyLife (mission slide)
-  - MyLife Mission
+  - Introduce MyLife Tech (what it is slide)
-  - Theme: AI for All of Us
+  - Introduce Theme and Segueway (interface slides)
+  - Demo
-  - Demo?
-Yes one per session in my own _personal_ bio, since I'm doing it and it's true
+    - Yes one per session in my own _personal_ bio, since I'm doing it and it's true
 - Learning Objectives
   - put a birdbrain on it!
 - Practical Session